percona/pmm/doc/source/qan.rst

 Also it worth to mention that |qan| data come in with typical 1-2 min delay, though it is possible to be delayed more because of specific network condition and state of the monitored object.
-In such situations |qan| reflects "no data" situation, using sparkline to and showing a gap in place of the time interval, for which data are not available yet.
+In such situations |qan| reports "no data" situation, using sparkline to and showing a gap in place of the time interval, for which data are not available yet.